Lakers, Clippers, Kings and Staples create fund for event staff after leagues suspend games

 Up north, the Golden State Warriors pledged to donate $1 million to a community fund that would in part go to employees at the Chase Center, according to the San Francisco Chronicle.
 Other teams and individual players have announced similar efforts to help out those affected by the crisis.

-The NHL declared suspending its season on Thursday.
+The NHL declared the suspension of its season on Thursday.
 The league so far has not announced any player who has tested positive for the virus.